goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

      AdapterRegistration...
 ITraversable, u'view', ...

-    Since this is a large result set returned will will only test enough pieces of the results inform of the desired behavior and to make sure the results are sane.
+    Since this is a large result set returned we will only test enough pieces of the results to inform of the desired behavior and to make sure the results are sane.

     >>> permDetails = folder1.getPermissionSettingsForAllViews(ifaces,
                                                                ISecurityToolSkin)

     By using the ISecurityToolSkin we can see the actual securityTool views.
-The securityTool views are only registerd for the ISecurityToolSkin layer.
+The securityTool views are only registered for the ISecurityToolSkin layer.

     >>> pprint(permDetails)